SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kubernetes.md

 You can use template variables to drill down and examine the data on a granular level.
 :::

-### Kubernetes - Cluster Explorer Dashboard
+### Cluster Explorer Dashboard

 The Kubernetes - Cluster Explorer dashboard provides a high-level view of the health of the cluster services, along with details on the utilized resources by service.

 Use this dashboard to:
 * Navigate the cluster topology